See Our Selection of Teas from Rwanda

 Its perfect Tea-growing conditions are in part thanks to its rich, fertile, volcanic soil and temperate climate.
-Much of Rwanda's Tea comes from large plantations.
+Much of the country's Tea comes from large plantations, many from within the Nyungwe national park.
 However, The Kent and Sussex Tea and Coffee Company support Rwanda Tea cooperatives and private growers where we can.

 Indeed, around 72% of Rwanda's cultivated Tea-growing land is in mountainous areas.
 Much of the Tea to come from such regions is Black Tea.

-We stock two Rwanda Black Teas.
+We stock two Rwandan Black Teas.
 These are Rwanda Rukeri Orange Pekoe and Heritage Hard Water Blend.
 We pack both of these beverages fresh to order here at our Kent-based factory.
 This ensures not only quality but also consistency.